Gossty/cse-15-lab-reports/lab-report-4-week-8.md

 ![image](report4_11.png)

-If we take into consideration the previous addition suggested (the one in snippet 2), and add a counter of lines, then we could make this test work, too: markdown will make a link if the next open bracket is either on the same line or on the next one.
-If, for example,
+A change to the code could be made for these tests to run, however it does not seem to be small.
+If we take into consideration the previous addition suggested (the one in snippet 2), and add a counter of lines, then we could try this test work: markdown will make a link if the next open bracket is either on the same line or on the next one.
+We could count the number of lines between the open bracket and the closed one.
+If it is greater than one, then the program should just skip this link and not add it to the final arraylist.
+I was trying to implement this logic in the markdownparse, but I am not sure where and how exactly I should add the "skipping" of the link.